E1 Series Shinkansen: History

-The first E1 series set, M1, was delivered to Sendai Depot on 3 March 1994, sporting "DDS E1" logos (DDS standing for double-deck shinkansen).

-ローカル鉄道途中下車の旅 The first two E1 series sets delivered entered revenue-earning service on the Tohoku Shinkansen on 15 July 1994, with the original "DDS" logos replaced by "Max" logos.
-The original livery was "sky grey" on the upper body side and "silver grey" on the lower body side, separated by a "peacock green" stripe.
+The first E1 series set, M1, was delivered to Sendai Depot on 3 March 1994, carrying "DDS E1" logos (DDS standing for double-deck Shinkansen).
+The first two sets entered revenue service on the Tōhoku Shinkansen on 15 July 1994, by which time the original "DDS" logos had been replaced with "Max" logos.
+The original livery comprised "sky grey" on the upper body and "silver grey" on the lower body, separated by a "peacock green" stripe.

-From 4 December 1999, all six trainsets were transferred from Sendai Depot to Niigata Depot, with operations limited to use on Joetsu Shinkansen Max Asahi and Max Tanigawa services only.
-Two sets were used on Max Yamabiko services between Tokyo and Morioka, two sets were used on Max Asahi services between Tokyo and Niigata.
-One set was used on Max Toki services between Takasaki and Tokyo, and one set was used on Max Aoba services between Nasushiobara and Tokyo.
+From 4 December 1999, all six trainsets were transferred from Sendai Depot to Niigata Depot, with operations thereafter limited to Jōetsu Shinkansen services, including Max Asahi and Max Tanigawa.
+The fleet was also used at various times on Max Yamabiko, Max Asahi, Max Toki, and Max Aoba services.